-I found this little gem in the archives of Photofocus.com.
-It's the perfect dose of advice many of you need to help get you through this first quarter as you fine tune your skill set.
-At one of the best programs I've ever heard Scott Bourne do, or anybody for that matter, last summer, he talked about the responsibility we all have as "High Priests of Memory Protection".
+At one of the best programs I've ever heard Scott present, or anybody for that matter, he talked about the responsibility we all have as "High Priests of Memory Protection".
 Every client deserves the the best images you can capture.
 The only way you can get to that level is to never stop learning, never stop experimenting and keep taking those "photographic leaps" Scott refers to.
-Skip Cohen

 We have no excuse for not taking photographic chances with digital, it doesn’t cost extra and there’s nothing to lose and extraordinary pictures to gain.
 So take a look at your stuff, if you’re seeing a lack of variety and similar photographs, grab your camera and take a photographic leap….